If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 Your customer base, of course.

 In fact, you can interview not only people that have already purchased your solution but also your prospects.
-So let’s see some ways of collecting data.
+So let’s discover some methods for collecting data.

-You can analyze your customer base to find out trends about how they consume content.
+You can analyze your customer base to discover trends regarding how they consume content.

 Besides that, landing page forms can be used to collect useful information.
 Interactive quizzes are a great way to do that because they are attractive, engaging, and even fun.

-So, ask the sales team, trainers, tech support, writers who write copies for your audience, among others, for information about people you want to reach.
+So, ask the sales team, trainers, tech support, and writers who write copy for your audience, among others, for information about the people you want to reach.